Back to blog

 In summary, while ARR provides a snapshot of a SaaS company's annual recurring revenue, LTV takes a longer-term view of the revenue generated by each customer over their lifetime with the company, and ARR is a key component used in the LTV calculation.

-How to calculate ARR MRR, ARPA, TCV, ACV, and LTV for a SaaS business:
+How to Calculate ARR MRR, ARPA, TCV, ACV, and LTV for a SaaS Business:

 Let's walk through an example to illustrate how Monthly Recurring Revenue (MRR), Annual Recurring Revenue (ARR), Annual Contract Value (ACV), and Customer Lifetime Value (LTV) are calculated.